esperlu/weatherCLI/README.md

 # CLI weather app in Go

-This CLI application is writen in Go laguage.
+This CLI application is writen in Go language.

 ## Installation